kshitijrajsharma/raster-analysis-using-h3/road-analysis.md

 2024-09-06 23:09:09,346 - INFO - Table yr5flood created or updated successfully in 20.35 seconds.
 2024-09-06 23:09:09,649 - INFO - Processing completed
 ```
-Here our min fitting resolution is 10 so we will work on 10 for simplicity.
+Here our min fitting resolution is 10, for proeuction 10 is recommended .
+To create simplicity on this workshop  we will work on 8.

 ### Post Process